 "A containment entry identified a steam plume; due to personnel safety the exact location of the leak inside the containment building could not be determined," the NRC report said.

 The NRC report said radiation levels were "slightly above normal," but stable inside the containment building, and there were no releases from the plant "above normal levels."

 Ed Smith of the Missouri Coalition for the Environment said the shutdown raises concerns for the plant, which turned 30 last year.

 "As the Callaway nuclear reactor ages, I think we're going to see more incidents like this," Smith said.

 Ameren, based in St. Louis, provides electrical power to customers in Missouri and Illinois.
-McLachlan said customers will see no impact from the shutdown.
+Trammel said customers will see no impact from the shutdown.
 The Callaway plant generates about 20 percent of electricity for Ameren's 1.2 million Missouri customers.